-The Commission has authorized a total of 24 pumped storage projects that are constructed and in operation, with a total installed capacity of approximately 16,500 megawatts.
+The Commission has authorized a total of 24 pumped storage projects that are constructed and in operation, with a total installed capacity of over 16,500 megawatts.
 Most of these projects were authorized more than 30 years ago.

 Recent Developments at FERC

 The Commission has seen an increase in the number of preliminary permit and license applications filed for pumped storage projects.
 Many of these proposed projects can be classified as using a closed-loop system.
 Since the beginning of 2014, the Commission has issued licenses for three proposed pumped storage projects.

 To view maps illustrating the location and capacity of existing and proposed pumped storage projects, see:

 - » Licensed Pumped Storage Projects Map updated 01/01/2020

 - » Pending Licenses and Relicenses for Pumped Storage Projects Map updated 01/01/2020